venmurasu-programming-team/Aug2021-contest/Readme.md

 ## Submission

 - Complete the task by the deadline and submit the shared Google form.
-  - The form will close sharply by the mentioned deadline
+  - The form will close sharply by the mentioned deadline (Aug 22 11:59PM IST)
   - Early submissions are welcome
-- For any doubts/clarifications regarding the contest, please go to the [_Issues_](https://github.com/venmurasu-programming-team/Aug2021-contest/issues)
+- For any doubts/clarifications regarding the contest, please go to the [_Issues_](https://github.com/venmurasu-programming-team/Aug2021-contest/issues) and raise your question
   (without posting your code or implementation details)
 - Please document your strategy of implementation in detail in the repo's README
+- Results would be announced within a week after the deadline, and shortlisted candidates would proceed to the final round.

 ## Selection